 The Invisible Fence GPS 2.0 claims to be “the Ultimate Wire-free Pet Fence Solution.”
 It is certainly the most customizable wire-free system because this is the only system that has no limits!
 It can be customized to any shape and any size!
 You can also set up interior “avoidance solutions” to train your animals to stay away from specific areas, like to stay out of the flowerbed or even to stay away from your garbage can.
 The collar can be customized to fit your dog.
 This system can be used for dogs, cats, rabbits, horses, sheep, or any other pets you can think of.

-The unlimited customization is great, but plan on paying for it.
-Prices are not published online because they vary for each system.
-But the Computer Collar by itself is around $700.
+Findout the prices at Invisible Fence GPS 2.0 prices The unlimited customization is great.
+Prices vary for each system.
+But the Computer Collar by itself is around $700+.
 Plan on spending at least $3000-$3500 depending on how many animals, the complexity of your design and the installation time.